 “With the fine, [Alibaba] has to rejig its strategies and policies to comply, but its arch-rivals like JD.com, Pinduoduo, Vipshop, Meituan and others are hardly innocent in this regard and they too can no longer shut out Alibaba’s platforms in their exclusive partnerships with brands,” he wrote.

 Still, Ma isn’t out of the regulatory woods yet, analysts and observers say.

 Significantly, Alibaba’s fine did not bring closure or clarity to affiliate Ant Group’s initial public offering (IPO), which was postponed by regulators at the eleventh hour last November.
-The IPO was set to raise $34.5 billion, the biggest listing in the history of global finance.
+The IPO could have raised as much as $34.5 billion in Hong Kong and Shanghai, the biggest listing in the history of global finance.

 The fine is also believed to be part of an overall settlement that will covert Ant, an Alibaba afflilate, into a bank.

 But reports say regulators are still scrutinizing Ant’s financial records, gearing and business models, in particular its loan and personal credit-issuing business that is deeply involved in mortgage-backed securities.